 - Irritation at the injection site may occur after using the prefilled dual-chamber syringe.
 Check with your doctor if you have irritation that persists or is severe.

 - Lab tests may be performed while you use Xyntha.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Xyntha while you are pregnant.
-It is not known if Xyntha is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Xyntha, check with your doctor.
 Discuss any possible risks to your baby.